CosmosContracts/council/policies/DRAFT-01-CONFLICT_OF_INTEREST.md

 7. To allow "transparency agents" to report undisclosed COI and violations of this policy, the Council must provide a publicly-accessible & free-to-submit `COI Reporting` form:
     1. its submissions should be visible only to Council members (to avoid public defamation) for at least 28 days;
-    2. the Council should set its URL as value of a `COI_Reporting` *storage item* on its DAO and link it on a post on its DAO's *Press* page.
+    2. the Council should set its URL as value of a `COI_Reporting` *storage item* on its DAO and link it on a publicly accessible & immutable content together with this policy.

 8. To incentivise reporters and disincentivize violations, the Council must freeze its compensation to the subject member until relevant submissions are verified, and redirect it to the reporter with a proposal that, when passed, confirms the veridicity of the report.